-When it is established, the 1.0 score means you’re on par with similar businesses in your industry.
+When it is established (usually by the NCCI or WCIRB in most states), the 1.0 score means you’re on par with similar businesses in your industry.
 Your score can go up if you have more losses (claims) than are standard in your vertical with respect to the parameters mentioned above.
 If your claims are higher than standard, an example score could be 1.3.
 This would equate to rates up to 30% higher than where you were before or where other businesses are with a 1.0 score.

 Conversely, a lower score (sub 1.0) is possible and has a big effect on premiums.
 If your score is .8, for example, your savings can be close to 20% regarding your workers’ compensation premiums.
 That’s significant.